russelljjarvis/ScienceAccess/Documentation/BioRxiv.md

 Natural Language Processing

 authors:
-name: Russell Jarvis affiliation:Previous PhD Computational Neuroscience, Arizona State University
+- Russell Jarvis affiliation:Previous PhD Computational Neuroscience, Arizona State University
-name: Patrick McGurrin affiliation: National Institute of Neurological Disorders and Stroke, National Institutes of Health
+- Patrick McGurrin affiliation: National Institute of Neurological Disorders and Stroke, National Institutes of Health
-name: Bradley G Lusk affiliation: Science The Earth; Mesa, AZ 85201, USA
+- Bradley G Lusk affiliation: Science The Earth; Mesa, AZ 85201, USA
-name: Rebecca Featherston affiliation: Research Fellow Department of Social Work Monash University
+- Rebecca Featherston affiliation: Research Fellow Department of Social Work Monash University
-name: Marc Skov Madsen affiliation: Data, Models and Analytics Ninja.
+- Marc Skov Madsen affiliation: Data, Models and Analytics Ninja.
 PhD, CFA, and Lead Data Scientist Developer at Ørsted.
-name: Shivam Bansal affiliation: Senior Data Scientist, H2O.ai
+- Shivam Bansal affiliation: Senior Data Scientist, H2O.ai

-date: March 2021
+date: April 2021

 ### Introduction
 To ensure that writing is accessible to the general population, authors must consider the length of written text, as well as sentence structure, vocabulary, and other language features [@Kutner:2006].
 While popular magazines, newspapers, and other outlets purposefully cater language for a wide audience, there is a tendency for academic writing to use more complex, jargon-heavy language when publishing their work in scientific journals [@Plavén-Sigray:2017], a trend that is becoming more evident over time [@Ball:2017].